Jahia/jahia-spam-filtering/README.rst

-Spam filtering for Jahia xCM
+Spam filtering for Digital Factory
 ==========================================

-This is a custom module for the Jahia xCM platform that enables automatic checking and filtering of spam content in blogs, comments, wikis, etc.
+This is a custom module for the Digital Factory platform that enables automatic checking and filtering of spam content in blogs, comments, wikis, etc.

 Licensing
 ---------
-This module is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version
+See LICENSE file

 Disclaimer
 ----------